 Monday.com offers free daily webinars you can join in to get a walkthrough of their product.
 You are also free to watch on-demand tutorials and live advanced walkthroughs.
 These are basically tutorials on how to apply Monday.com in different use cases like industry and client types.

-Whether you have the highest paid Monday.com plan or the base one, you’ll still enjoy 24/7 support through phone, email and via social media channels.
+Whether you have the highest paid Monday.com plan or the base one (basic plan), you’ll still enjoy 24/7 support through phone, email and via social media channels.
 But Enterprise customers get priority support, which means they get responses in under 10 minutes.

 Asana project management customer service is pretty impressive as well.
 Although it does not provide a phone number or email right out the gate, you get instant chat support to get you unstuck whenever you need the help around the clock.